Electrical Services Division

 About the Street Lighting System

 The street lighting system consists of approximately 3,000 street lights of various types and sizes including high-pressure sodium, metal halide, and LED lights.
 The average life span of a lamp (light bulb) is approximately 21,000 hours or 4.9 years.
 The division replaces an average of 500 burnt lamps every year.
 Lamps are replaced every week on Fridays.

-The public can report a defective street light by submitting an Action Line Request or calling our Dispatch Center, Monday through Friday, at 207-513-3003, ext.
+The public can report a defective street light by submitting it through our REPORT A CONCERN page or calling our Dispatch Center, Monday through Friday, at 207-513-3003, ext.
 3450.
 When submitting a request, please be sure to give us as much information as possible (street name and number / pole number) so we may respond to your request as promptly as possible.

 Overseeing the City's Water Supply